markcell/jquery-alertiny/README.md

 # jQuery-Alertiny v1.0.0
-Create and show alert component from Bootstrap.
+Tiny plugin to show alert from Bootstrap.

 ## Options
 The following options are supported: